Ian Brooks

 Research Group

-Rebecca Jansen - Having undertaken a Masters project using data from Antarctica Rebecca is switching hemispheres and will be starting a PhD on Arctic boundary layer clouds in 2012.
-In the mean time she's helping with data processing and analysis of whitecap data from the WAGES project.
+Rebecca Jansen - PhD student - Having undertaken a Masters project using data from Antarctica Rebecca is switching hemispheres and is now studying for a PhD on Arctic boundary layer clouds, working on the ACCACIA project.
+In between degrees she worked on data processing and analysis of whitecap data from the WAGES project.

 Former Group Members